By any other word would smell as sweet..."

 - In Love with Love: Romeo, particularly with Rosaline, and its implied she's just the latest girl he's crushing on.

-- Inspiration Nod: In Act II, Mercutio disses several mythical Love Interests in comparison to Juliet.
-Included in this list is Thisbe, heroine of Pyramus and Thisbe, the original source material for Romeo and Juliet.
+- Inspiration Nod: In Act II, Mercutio sarcastically disses several mythical Love Interests, including Thisbe, heroine of Pyramus and Thisbe, a much older version of the Romeo and Juliet story.

 - Large Ham: Mercutio loves to make dramatic speeches.

-- Lost Aesop: If Romeo And Juliet was intended as condemnation of hormonal teenagers who think their first relationship is true love and go to melodramatic extremes to prove that it is love rather than simply lust, it failed horribly.
+- Lost Aesop: If Romeo And Juliet was intended as condemnation of hormonal teenagers who think their first relationship is true love and then try to prove it despite recieving plenty of advice otherwise, it failed horribly.

 - Love at First Sight: The title characters fell in love like this.
-They fell HARD.
+Or at least, they think they did.